CIS565-Fall-2017/Project2-Stream-Compaction/README.md

 ## Performance ##

+Thrust power-of-two: 30.4844 ms

+Thrust non-power-of-two: 1.6409 ms

 # 5. Why is my GPU Approach so slow? (extra credits)#

-The result of Naive scanning is indeed far slower than
+The result of Naive scanning as well as efficient are far more slower than CPU's results.

 ## Results ##